sanchezfdezjavier/Self-driving-LiDAR-cone-detection/README.md

  Compile using your favorite catkin build tool (i.e ` catkin build `).

  If you are getting an __error while compiling__ saying that you have missing a ` logging.h ` file, you must __install__ locally in your computer the Google __glog__ library by doing: ` sudo apt-get install libgoogle-glog-dev `.

+At this point you should have it all ready to use!

 ### Launch instructions